Milken Museum & Conference Center

 Milken Museum & Conference Center: Washington, DC

-Founded by Michael and Lowell Milken, the Milken Family Foundation aims to elevate education, by recognizing and rewarding outstanding educators and by encouraging learning as a lifelong process.
+Founded by Michael and Lowell Milken, the Milken Family Foundation objectives are to elevate education, by recognizing and rewarding outstanding educators and by encouraging learning as a lifelong process.
 The foundation is establishing a new interactive museum, event, conference, and office location.
-When complete, this facility will encompass three buildings in Washington, DC.
-The first building acquired as part of the project was the historic Riggs National Bank, a 5-story structure that is on the National Register and a DC-listed historic property.
-The rest of the property is made up by two contiguous buildings – a historic one-story bank hall and a twelve-story office building.
+When complete, this facility will encompass four buildings in Washington, DC.
+The first building acquired as part of the project was the historic Riggs National Bank, a 5-story structure on the National Register and a DC-listed historic property.
+The rest of the property is made up by three contiguous buildings – a historic 1-story bank hall and two 12-story office buildings.

-This project includes restoration of the historic facades of all three buildings, expansion of the bank hall building, and all new MEP systems for this total 199,940-SF compound.
-All three buildings will be connected by a six-story glass atrium, complete with a 60ft tall video wall, creating a cohesive space for desired functions.
+This project includes restoration of the historic facades of all four buildings, expansion of the bank hall building, and all new MEP systems for this total 260,000-SF compound.
+Three buildings will be connected by a 6-story glass atrium, complete with a 60’ tall video wall, creating a cohesive space for desired functions.
 Along with conference and office space, the newly renovated facilities will include a theater, model classroom, broadcast studio, kitchens, private club and dining area, and an immersive museum experience focused around cutting edge technology.